ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 others go.
 Thou let us all. when we
 cormmence To slander friend or foe,
 Think of the harm one word may do To
 those we little know.
-Remomber,
+Remomber, curses
+sometimeon, like Our chlickone, &quot;roost
+at home.&quot; Don&#x27;t speak of others faults
+until 7We have none of our own
 </td></tr></table>

 ---